Reviews11 min read

 For a small business where downtime has real financial consequences — even an hour of a site being down can cost hundreds in lost sales — that's absolutely worth something.

-My recommendation: Go with SiteGround if you're running a WordPress site, small business website, or managing multiple client sites and you can absorb the renewal pricing.
+My recommendation: Go with SiteGround if you're running a WordPress site, small business website, or managing multiple client sites and you can handle the renewal pricing.
 Start with GrowBig if you have more than one site or expect meaningful traffic growth in the next 12 months.

 Get started or check current promotions at Try SiteGround.